Stable Object Placement Planning From Contact Point Robustness: Related Work

 \section{Related Work}

-Early methods to produce stable orientations of an assembly under gravity, for fixturing purposes, include \cite{mattikalli_stability_1993}, which ignores friction, and \cite{mattikalli_finding_1996}, which takes friction into account but cannot guarantee stability \cite{pang_stability_2000} due to indeterminacies in the distribution of contact forces.
-Selecting a set of feasible contact forces can be done by resorting to optimization-based methods \cite{whiting_structural_2012, kao_coupled_2022} that make use of the principle of virtual work \cite{goldstein_classical_2002}, and integrate kinematic constraints to ensure that the solution is physically plausible.
-Such methods have been shown to be equivalent to finite element methods (FEM) \cite{shin_reconciling_2016} for rigid objects, and similar to FEM, are computationally expensive and non-deterministic.
-Stability assessment under a large number of random force disturbances is perfomed in \cite{chen_planning_2021} by solving a \textit{min-max} optimization problem for every perturbation, making it the principal bottleneck of the planning algorithm.
-This work proposes a physically sound heuristic that is quick to compute by avoiding any operation of combinatorial complexity.
-Also, in contrast to \cite{chen_planning_2021}, our approach considers stability in the first place instead of verifing it at the end.
+Early methods to produce stable orientations of an assembly under gravity, for fixturing purposes, include \cite{mattikalli_stability_1993}, which ignores friction.
+In \cite{mattikalli_finding_1996}, friction is taken into account but stability is not guaranteed due to indeterminacies in the distribution of contact forces \cite{pang_stability_2000}, a common issue.
+Selecting a set of feasible contact forces can be done by resorting to optimization-based methods \cite{whiting_structural_2012, kao_coupled_2022} that make use of the principle of virtual work \cite{goldstein_classical_2002}, and integrating kinematic constraints to ensure that the solution is physically plausible.
+Such methods have been shown to be equivalent to finite element methods (FEM) \cite{shin_reconciling_2016} for rigid objects, and, similar to FEM, are computationally expensive and non-deterministic.
+Stability assessment under a large number of random force disturbances is perfomed in \cite{chen_planning_2021} by solving a \textit{min-max} optimization problem for every perturbation, making it the primary bottleneck of the planning algorithm.
+We instead propose a physically sound heuristic that is quick to compute by avoiding combinatorial complexity.
+Also, in contrast to \cite{chen_planning_2021}, our approach considers stability first instead of verifying it only at the end.

-Classical methods used to assess the stability of a grasp \cite{borst_fast_1999, ferrari_planning_1992} can provide a quantitative evaluation of the stability of a workpiece while newer algorithms can produce stable multi-object grasps \cite{agboh_learning_2023} with rigid convex objects.
-While these methods offer a comparative basis for different placements, their application to object placement planning is limited.
-This is because they do not take into account the fact that fixed rigid objects can withstand very large force, nor do they guide the planner on how to position an object on a stable structure --- two aspects that our proposed algorithm addresses.
+Classical methods used to assess the stability of a grasp \cite{borst_fast_1999, ferrari_planning_1992} can provide a quantitative evaluation of the stability of a workpiece, while newer algorithms can produce stable multi-object grasps \cite{agboh_learning_2023} with rigid convex objects.
+Although these methods offer a comparative basis for different placements, their application to object placement planning is limited.
+This is because they do not take into account the fact that fixed rigid objects can withstand very large forces, nor do they guide the planner on how to position an object on a stable structure---two aspects that our proposed algorithm addresses.